Harley Quinn Logo

 Harley Quinn: Brand overview

-Originally, Harley Quinn was Harleen Quinzel, a psychiatrist at Arkham Asylum.
-Her life changed when she met the Joker, falling for him and becoming his loyal criminal partner.
+Harley Quinn was originally Harleen Quinzel, a psychiatrist at Arkham Asylum.
+Her life changed when she met the Joker, and she fell in love with him, becoming his loyal accomplice in crime.
 Her transformation marked the start of a new, unpredictable journey.

 She often teams up with characters like Poison Ivy and Catwoman and joins the Suicide Squad, highlighting her diverse roles in Gotham’s story.
 Harley Quinn’s popularity has grown beyond comics, featuring in video games, TV shows, and movies.
 Margot Robbie’s portrayal of Harley in “Suicide Squad” and “Birds of Prey” brought her to new levels of fame, showcasing her growth into a powerful figure.